node-hive/chronometer/README.md

 The manager's clock can be started and stopped; you can call `manager.stop_clock()` or `manager.start_clock`.
 This is useful for unit tests or other scenarios where you want to control the execution of long tasks.

+You could, for instnace, stop the clock and fire off times at whatever interval you please -- every five minutes, every 15 minutes, every hour....

+## Why this doesn't use/emulate CHRON

+I find the notation of Chron overly arcane.
+I figured its best to just handle the "Extreme" scenarios:

+1. You want to do something on a regular interval (pretty common)
+2. You want to do something on a strange interval (for which you can write a function).

+Giving you a function that interprets an absolute time really frees you up.
+You can execute on a given set of absolute dates, or even pull a set of times from a data feed and execute on those times.

+If the Chron system of notation works for you, using node-chron is pretty easy, and chronometer is not the module for you.